Dor Daim

-The Dardaim, or Dor Daim (דרדעים), are adherents of the Dor Deah (דור דעה, 'generation of knowledge').
+The Dardaim, or Dor Daim (דרדעים), were adherents of the Dor Deah (דור דעה, 'generation of knowledge').
 Dor Deah is an allusion to the Israelites during the Exodus as recounted by the Hebrew Bible.

 The movement was formally formed in Yemen by Yiḥyah Qafiḥ in 1912 and had its own network of synagogues and schools.

 The movement may have existed long before its 1912 formalization.
 According to ethnographer and historian Shelomo Dov Goitein, author and historiographer Hayyim Habshush had been a member of the movement before it had been given the name Dor Deah, writing, "He [i.e., Hayyim Habshush] and his friends, partly under European influence, but driven mainly by developments among the Yemenite Jews themselves, formed a group who ardently opposed all those forces of mysticism, superstition and fatalism which were then so prevalent in the country and strove for exact knowledge and independent thought, and the application of both to life."
-Years later, Qafih became the headmaster of a new Jewish school in Sana'a established by the Ottoman Turks, introducing a curriculum that included arithmetic and basics of Arabic and Ottoman Turkish.
+Years later, Qafih became the headmaster of a new Jewish school in Sanaa established by the Ottoman Turks, introducing a curriculum that included arithmetic and basics of Arabic and Ottoman Turkish.
 Yihya Yitzhak Halevi named Qafiḥ's movement Darad'ah, derived from an Arabic broken plural and based on the Hebrew Dor De'ah.